lubeda/EsphoMaTrix/README.md

 ### use in automations from homeassistant

 The easiest way to use ehmtx as a status display is to use the icon names as trigger id.
-In my example i have a icon named "wind" when the sensor.wind_speed has a new state this automation sends the new data to the screen with the icon named "wind" and so on.
+In my example i have an icon named "wind" when the sensor.wind_speed has a new state this automation sends the new data to the screen with the icon named "wind" and so on.

 ```
 alias: EHMTX 8266 Test